Wednesday, September 21, 2016

 Narcissus Restoration Update - Mid-September 2016

-Thornton Academy Residential Life student volunteers wire brush the
+Thornton Academy Residential Life student volunteers wire brushed the

-iron carlines prior to painting with rust inhibitor primer.
+iron carlines before painting with rust inhibitor primer.
 The remaining

 ash wood roof ribs will be removed, assessed, replaced, or repaired,